SurniaUlula/wpsso-plm/readme.txt

 = 4.1.0-rc.1 =

-(2019/07/18) Fixed automatic unhiding of business / restaurant options when loading the Place / Location settings page.
+(2019/07/18) Optimized the "Open Days / Hours" and "Closes Mid-Day" options with jQuery to load the selects as needed.
+Fixed automatic unhiding of business / restaurant options when loading the Place / Location settings page.

 = 4.0.1 =